co-log/.github/CODE_OF_CONDUCT.md

 ## Our Standards

-A primary goal of Co-Log is to make the open source community friendlier.
+The main concern of Co-Log is friendliness and inclusion.
 As such, we are committed to providing a friendly, safe and welcoming environment for all.
 So, we are using the following standards in our organization.